kamildoleglo/dokka/docs/src/doc/docs/index.md

 * [Command line](user_guide/cli/usage.md)

 !!! note
-    The Gradle plugin is the preferred way to use Dokka
+    The Gradle plugin is the preferred way to use dokka